Gtexchus/Etterna-graph-tab/README.md

 The midgrade preference is purely visual, and won't affect your save file.

 **If you wish to view a certain graph without midgrades, but still wish to view other graphs with midgrades:**
+1. Enable the midgrade preference
-1. Navigate to the graph file, found in `generalPages/graphs`
+2. Navigate to the graph file, found in `generalPages/graphs`
-2. Locate the line that says `local useMidGrades = PREFSMAN:GetPreference("UseMidGrades")`
+3. Locate the line that says `local useMidGrades = PREFSMAN:GetPreference("UseMidGrades")`
-3. Underneath this, add `useMidGrades = false`
+4. Underneath this, add `useMidGrades = false`

 This will only work if you want to set the graph to not use midgrades.
 Setting `useMidGrades = true` and disabling the preference will break the graph.